CJ Baker is a published writer who recently started the podcast "Ongoing History of Protest Music."

 5. "Rockin' in the Free World" by Neil Young

 The song was primarily a protest aimed at the George Bush Sr. administration, but the song was adopted as an anthem during other significant political events, such as the fall of the Berlin Wall.
-An edited version of the song was featured during the closing credits of the Micheal Moore's 2004 documentary Fahrenheit 9/11, protesting the Bush Jr. administration.
+An edited version of the song was featured during the closing credits of the Micheal Moore's 2004 documentary Fahrenheit 9/11, protesting the George Bush Jr. administration.

 Here is another classic song from the anti-apartheid protest movement.
 "Biko" is from Gabriel third self-titled album (commonly referred to as Melt) released in 1980.
 The African musical elements make this one of the most moving protest songs of all time.

 "Straight To Hell" is from The Clash's 1982 album, Combat Rock.
 Like many of the great The Clash songs, it is a protest against social injustices.
 Also like many of The Clash protest tunes, Joe Strummer addresses a broad range of subject matters.

 The song addresses economic issues (referencing the closing of many Northern England steel mills), American soldiers abandoning Vietnam children that they fathered, along with different occurrences of racism.
 It is one of the most moving songs that The Clash ever recorded.
 This is another example of why The Clash is one of the most important socially-conscious bands of all time.

 2. "Redemption Song" by Bob Marley & The Wailers

 This is from the last Bob Marley & The Wailers album released before Marley's death, Uprising.
 "Redemption Song" is essentially a Bob Marley solo number, just featuring Marley's vocals and acoustic guitar.
 It abandons the reggae elements for a straight-up folk feel.

 This folk classic addresses the general idea of freedom.
 Concerning "Redemption Song" important place within the protest movement, U2's Bono made the following statement about the song: